itrcz/react-native-bio-id/README.md

 ```

 ## Errors
 There are various reasons why biomentric authentication may fail.
-When it does fails, `TouchID.authenticate` will return an error code representing the reason.
+When it does fails, `BioID.authenticate` will return an error code representing the reason.

 Below is a list of error codes that can be returned **on iOS**: